rydmike/theme_demo/README.md

 }, name: 'keyValueDbProvider');
 ```

-I also like to give Riverpod providers names in its `name`, they are useful for debug purposes.
+> I like to give Riverpod providers names using their `name` property, they are useful for debug purposes.
 For example in the `AppProviderObserver` we can use it to print the name of the provider that was changed.

 The `keyValueDbListenerProvider` above in `main` is just a normal `provider`, that we use to access `KeyValueDbListener`.